Beechcraft Super King Air: Model 300 military variants

 One special Super King Air B300C variant was built for the Swiss Air Force, with a modified belly to allow for aerial photography and a large observation window in the right side aft fuselage; and given a c/no. with a different prefix to other B300Cs.

 The Hawker Pacific aviation company of Australia purchased eight B300s between 2003 and 2005 for lease to the Royal Australian Air Force (RAAF), which were subsequently modified as navigator trainers.
 Hawker Pacific later leased another three B300s to the Australian Army, replacing B200 and B200C Model King Airs.
 The RAAF has also utilized King Air 350 Special Mission as an interim replacement for the DHC-4 Caribou transports of No. 38 Squadron.
 The RAAF now operates 16 aircraft from both No. 32 Squadron and No. 38 Squadron.

 The Japan Ground Self-Defense Force operates nine B300s, designated LR-2, in the reconnaissance and communications roles.
 The aircraft were delivered between 1998 and 2004 and include the last B300 built without the Pro Line 21 avionics package (c/no. FL-382).

-The Royal Bahamas Defence Force operates a single B300 on maritime patrol and reconnaissance duties.
+The Royal Bahamas Defence Force operated (retired as of 2026) a single B300 on maritime patrol and reconnaissance duties.

-Beechcraft announced on March 6, 2007 that the Iraqi Air Force had ordered five King Air 350ERs for delivery commencing late in 2007.
+Beechcraft announced on March 6, 2007, that the Iraqi Air Force had ordered five King Air 350ERs for delivery commencing late in 2007.
 Hawker Beechcraft exhibited a King Air 350ER at the 2007 Paris Air Show; and at the Royal International Air Tattoo the following month.
 Photos of the aircraft, which were modified 2005-built B300, showed visual features of the King Air 350ER including a belly pod, and enlarged engine nacelles compared to the nacelles of standard B300 King Airs.

 The United States Army has contracted for a number of King Air 300s to be acquired on the second-hand market and modified as ISTAR aircraft for use by Task Force ODIN in operational theaters.
 As of late 2010, 11 such aircraft are registered to the U.S. Army.
 Two Canadian-registered and owned King Air 300s, configured in the same manner have also been contracted for.